ddugovic/RelayChess/README.md

 Now open http://localhost:8080/index.html, you should see the homepage.

 # Database
-MongoDB 3.2.9
+MongoDB 2.6.10

 # Server
-NodeJS 6.5.0
+NodeJS 8.11.1

-# Dependencies
-co, express, glicko2-lite, mongodb, socket.io, underscore

-To deploy restore the RelayChess database using `mongorestore`, install node & required dependencies, and launch `app.js`.

-Ports used: 9090 for login/register express webserver, 3000 for socket server
+Ports used: 9090 for login (express) webserver, 3000 for socket (socket.io) server

 # Service (Ubuntu 16.04)
-To register RelayChess as a service, copy `relaychess.service` into the system folder then `systemctl daemon-reload`.
+To register RelayChess using systemd, copy `relaychess.service` into the system folder then `systemctl daemon-reload`.